 Please Make Me Feel Something

-These are the most important words in business presenting or public speaking.
+These are the most important words in business presenting and public speaking.

 Despite their significance and power, these five words are sadly, not always front of mind for some presenters.